Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 - if the packages is not just pure Python, the user needs a working compiler setup (and the source code needs to be compatible with that setup!), which is a huge usability hurdle.
-- there's no reliable metadata (because even something as fundamental as the necessary third-party dependencies used to get populated only once `setup.py` was run).
+- there's no reliable metadata, because even something as fundamental as the necessary third-party dependencies used to get populated only through running `setup.py`.

 The alternative – distributing pre-compiled artefacts – is problematic for many reasons too, and especially fragile in the face of the above-mentioned ABI.